zhaaaa7/javascript/weird-parts-note.md

 * inheritance. __proto__: is a property that all objects in js have, it is simple an reference to another object (the prototype).
 I have the special reference that says where to look for more properties and methods that not in me.
 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/41.PNG" alt="41" width="500px"/>
+<img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/42.PNG" alt="42" width="500px"/>

 * prototype chain
-<img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/42.PNG" alt="42" width="500px"/>
+<img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/43.PNG" alt="43" width="500px"/>

 * Reflection: an object can look at itself and change anything
-<img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/43.PNG" alt="43" width="500px"/>
 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/44.PNG" alt="44" width="500px"/>

+* .prototype is a (empty) object property of the constructor function.
+It is the prototype of any object that is created by the constructor function.
+This is where the methods live, which properties live inside the constructor.
 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/45.PNG" alt="45" width="500px"/>

+* Polyfill: codes that adds feature that engine lacks
 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/46.PNG" alt="46" width="500px"/>